-In 1820 it was partly destroyed by fire, but rebuilt.
-After the Russian Revolution it became a museum.
+In 1820 it was partly destroyed by fire but rebuilt.
+After the Russian Revolution, it became a museum.
 During World War II the German army occupied the palace and in 1944, prior to their retreat, they destroyed it.
 The building we see today has been rebuilt since the war.

-The painting on the ceiling depicts a colonnade around the perimeter of the room, and gives it a 3 dimensional feel, which extends the space upwards.
+The painting on the ceiling depicts a colonnade around the perimeter of the room and gives it a 3-dimensional feel, which extends the space upwards.

 In 1740, Russia’s then Empress, Elizabeth, asked for the amber to be used in the redecoration of a room in St. Petersburg's Winter Palace, although she died before it was completed.
 Her successor, Catherine II ordered the amber moved to her summer residence at Tsarskoe Selo.
 It was completed in 1770 and used as a study.
-During the war an attempt was made to cover the walls with paper and gauze in an attempt to conceal the amber, but during the German occupation of the palace it was discovered by them, dismantled and removed to Germany, where it disappeared.
+During the war, an attempt was made to cover the walls with paper and gauze in an attempt to conceal the amber, but during the German occupation of the palace, it was discovered by them, dismantled, and removed to Germany, where it disappeared.

-A full-scale reconstruction of the Amber Room began in the 1980s, with the techniques having to be re-learnt.
+A full-scale reconstruction of the Amber Room began in the 1980s, with the techniques having to be re-learned.
 The room was opened to the public in 2003.
 It is constructed from over 100,000 perfectly fitted pieces of amber and is estimated to have a value of approximately £160 million.

 To see more photographs and take a virtual tour of the site click on the photoshow below.